Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: General Advice for Hyperparameter Optimization

 \section{General Advice for Hyperparameter Optimization}

-In this section, we briefly discuss simple strategies to effectively design search spaces for HPO.
-There are several tips to design search spaces well: \begin{enumerate} \item reduce or bundle hyperparameters as much as possible, \item include strong baseline settings in initial configurations, \item use ordinal parameters instead of continuous parameters, \item consider other possible optimization algorithms, \item restart optimization after a certain number of evaluations. \end{enumerate} The first point is essential since the search space grows exponentially as the dimensionality becomes larger.
-For example, when you would like to optimize hyperparameter configurations of neural networks, it is better to define hyperparameters such as dropout rate and activation functions jointly with multiple layers rather than defining them in each layer.
-This design significantly reduces the dimensionality.
-The second point is to include strong baselines if available as the basic principle of warm-starting methods~\shortcite{feurer2015initializing,nomura2021warm,hvarfner2022pi} is to start near known strong baselines.
+This section briefly discusses simple strategies to effectively design search spaces for HPO.
+There are several tips to design search spaces well: \begin{enumerate} \item reduce or bundle hyperparameters as much as possible, \item include strong baseline settings in initial configurations, \item use ordinal parameters instead of continuous parameters, \item consider other possible optimization algorithms, \item restart optimization after a certain number of evaluations. \end{enumerate} The first point is essential due to the curse of dimensionality in high dimensions.
+For example, when hyperparameter configurations of neural networks are considered, it is simpler to bundle hyperparameters for each layer such as dropout rate and activation functions.
+Such design significantly reduces the dimensionality.
+The second point is to include strong baselines if available.
+This follows the basic principle of warm-starting methods~\shortcite{feurer2015initializing,nomura2021warm,hvarfner2022pi}, which start near known strong baselines.
 The third point is to define hyperparameters as ordinal parameters rather than continuous parameters according to intrinsic cardinality.
 Recall that intrinsic cardinality is defined in Section~\ref{main:algorithm-detail:section:bandwidth}.
-We provide an example below:
+We illustrate an example below: